Emergence of Distortions in High-Dimensional Guided Diffusion Models: Experiments with Stable Diffusion

-In this Section we provide additional results about the experiments described in Sec. \ref{sec:experiments}.
+In this Section we provide additional results about the experiments described in Sec.~\ref{sec:sign}.
 We generate a dataset of images from Stable Diffusion (v1.5) \cite{rombach2022high}: for $50$ different prompts we generate $20$ images at different guidance levels.
-For each prompt and guidance level samples are then mean-centered, and we measure metrics in pixel space, reported in Fig. \ref{fig:pixel-variance}, as well as in feature space, Fig. \ref{fig:feature-variance}, using both CLIP and DINOv2 embeddings.
+For each prompt and guidance level samples are then mean-centered, and we measure the metrics described in Sec.~\ref{app:metrics}, using using both CLIP and DINOv2 embeddings for the feature space.
+The metrics relative to class separation are shown in Figure~\ref{fig:mean_metrics}, the ones that quantify dispertion are in Figure~\ref{fig:feature-variance}.
+Finally we report LPIPS , which is a pixel-space metric, in Figure~\ref{fig:pixel-variance}.